omz13/kirby3-suncyclepages/README.md

 The plugin uses the following content fields.
 These are all optional; if missing or empty, they are assumed to be not applicable vis-à-via their indicated functionality.

-- `skipembargo` - optional - a boolean which if `true` causes the embargo check (sunrise) to be skipped (not performed).
+- `skipembargo` - boolean - optional (default `false`) - if `true`, the embargo check (sunrise) is skipped (not performed) for this page.

-- `embargo` : a boolean which, if `true`, indicates that embargo check (sunrise) should be performed.
-Note that this is intended to be used on pages where such checking is not normally done, i.e. not explicitly done due to parent (c.f. `omz13.suncyclepages.embargoCheckWhenParentIs`) or template (c.f. `omz13.suncyclepages.embargoCheckWhenTemplateIs`).
+- `embargo` - boolean -  optional (default `false`) - gf `true`, the embargo check (sunrise) should be explicitly performed against this page.
+This is intended to be used on pages where such checking is not normally done, i.e. not explicitly done due to parent (c.f. `omz13.suncyclepages.embargoCheckWhenParentIs`) or template (c.f. `omz13.suncyclepages.embargoCheckWhenTemplateIs`).

-- `sunset` : a date which, if specified, is the date after which the page is to be sunset (withdrawn).
+- `sunset` - date - optional - the (future) date after which the page is to be sunset (withdrawn).

-- `sunsetto` : the name of a page to be used for redirects when the page is sunset
+- `sunsetto` page - optional - the name of a page to be used for `301` redirects when the page is sunset; if not specified a `404` is given.

 #### Debug mode